Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

   In a system with single-leader replication, the leader has the primary copy of the data that is used for writes, and the followers maintain backup copies of the data on other nodes.
   If you make reads from the leader, or from synchronously updated followers, they have the potential to be linearizable.
   Partitioning (sharding) a single-leader database, so that there is a separate leader per partition, does not affect linearizability, since it is only a single-object guarantee.
-  Cross-partition transactions are a different matter (see “Distributed Transactions and Consensus”).
+  Cross-partition transactions are a different matter.
   However, not every single-leader database is actually linearizable, either by design (e.g., because it uses snapshot isolation) or due to concurrency bugs.
   Using the leader for reads relies on the assumption that you know for sure who the leader is.
   It is quite possible for a node to think that it is the leader, when in fact it is not—and if the delusional leader continues to serve requests, it is likely to violate linearizability.